 Sean Quigley, one of our original founders, now owns Paxton Gate.
 Quigley, who oversees the retail operations and heads the Design/Build arm, has worked and lived in San Francisco's Mission District since the early 1990's.
-Through Paxton Gate, he has supported many local organizations including the San Francisco Women's Building, the Conservatory of Flowers, San Francisco Women Against Rape, Caral, Swing for Choice, The National AIDS Memorial Grove, The Randal Museum Friends, The San Francisco Naturalists Society, and more.
+Through Paxton Gate, he has supported many local organizations including the San Francisco Women's Building, the Conservatory of Flowers, San Francisco Women Against Rape, Caral, Swing for Choice, The National AIDS Memorial Grove, The Randal Museum Friends, The San Francisco Naturalists Society, The Golden Gate Audubon Society and more.
 He is an avid collector of Bromeliads, which he grows in his Mission garden.

 Based on the success of Paxton Gate, we opened two additional stores in recent years.
 Paxton Gate’s Curiosities for Kids debuted in 2008, and features a nostalgic mix of toys and games evoking the pre-digital era for children and children-at-heart.
 In 2010, two close friends of Sean Quigley and huge fans of Paxton Gate, Andy and Susan Brown, expanded the company by opening their own licensed Paxton Gate store in Portland, Oregon, closely linked with the SF stores.